soverc89/CSU-Senior-Project-aTaylor/docs/Proposal.md

 Outline of Future Research Efforts
 ----------------------------------

-(What do you need to learn or figure out to complete this project?
-What tasks are you going to do the do?)

 Frontend:
   While I have done some basic frontend development in previous classes, I am still unfamiliar with a lot of it.
 That includes HTML, CSS, and Javascript.